Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/fragments-of-iceland.md

 ---
 TryHackMe - Pickle Rick CTF: [https://tryhackme.com/room/picklerick](https://tryhackme.com/room/picklerickTryHackMe)

 This box is listed as Easy .
-All three ingredients can be discovered without using any tools, but for this walkthrough I will be using:
+All three ingredients can be discovered easily from your browser and without using any tools, but for this walkthrough I will be using:

 NMAP DIRBUSTER NETCAT

 I will try to provide alternative guidance where applicable.

 # ENUMERATION